The Active Console configuration is stored in a binary workspace file in AWX format. It contains the following:

 The workspace displays the following if it encounters any errors:

-- Critical — critical or serious issues which normally result in to a significant loss of configuration information in the workspace.
+Critical (red exclamation mark)— critical or serious issues which normally result in to a significant loss of configuration information in the workspace.

-- Warning — issues which result in the lost of some configuration information in the workspace.
+Warning (yellow exclamation mark)— issues which result in the lost of some configuration information in the workspace.

-- Information — minor losses of configuration that are unlikely to have a serious impact in the workspace.
+Information (blue information symbol)— minor losses of configuration that are unlikely to have a serious impact in the workspace.

 When you encounter an error while loading a workspace, the Active Console prompts the following options: